 The respiratory system consists of a group of organs and tissues that help us to breathe.
 The main parts of this system include a pair of lungs, a series of airways for air passages, blood vessels, and the muscles that facilitate breathing.

 - The energy is generated by the breakdown of glucose molecules in all living cells of the human body.

 - Oxygen is inhaled and is transported to various parts and are used in the process of burning food particles (breaking down of glucose molecules) at the cellular level in a series of chemical reactions.

-- The obtained glucose molecules are used for discharging energy in the form of ATP- adenosine triphosphate molecules by the human body to fulfill essential life processes.
+- The obtained glucose molecules are used for discharging energy in the form of ATP- adenosine triphosphate molecules by the human body to fulfil essential life processes.